 export --output webi.xlsx

-For multi-line readability, put the same line in a script file and run:
+For multi-line readability, put the same commands in a plain-text file with any name (.txt is convenient for editors) and pass it via --args:

 cmsquery-cli --args script.txt

-Commands run in order in the order they appear; later commands consume state set by earlier ones.
+Commands run in the order they appear; later commands consume state set by earlier ones.

 | Parameter | Meaning |